Dif Juz: Background

 Dif Juz band developed out of the punk band London Pride that was formed by the Curtis brothers.
 In late 1979, Alan Curtis was involved with new wave band Duran Duran.
 He apparently disappeared and missed a particularly volatile gig after the band hired the owners of the Birmingham Rum Runner nightclub as managers.
 In a 2003 interview, John Taylor (bass guitarist for Duran Duran) said "straight away Alan Curtis skipped town, thinking getting involved with two nightclub owners meant he would end up in pieces down a city alleyway."

 Following Alan Curtis' return to London, he resumed his collaboration with his brother Dave and Richard Thomas (all of whom played in London Pride), and was joined by Gary Bromley.
 They determined to create something new and different.
 Dave Curtis was a trained classical guitarist, Alan Curtis's guitar play was self-taught and innovative, Thomas had a thirst for mastering wind instruments and production values, and Bromley's bass playing, whilst honed in West London, could have found home in Kingston, Jamaica.
 The resulting soundscape was dense, atmospheric, and spacious, driven by pounding bass lines and rhythm.

-It is believed that the name Dif Juz was adopted as a play on "different jazz," or as an alternative spelling of diffuse (and to be pronounced that way by the cognoscenti) but according to Thomas, it was a spur-of-the-moment utterance that "didn't mean anything".
+The name Dif Juz, according to Thomas, was a spur-of-the-moment utterance that "didn't mean anything".

-The band signed to label 4AD, and a demo was played by John Peel.
-The band performed a number of inspiring gigs in the London area in 1981, most notably at the Moonlight Club in West Hampstead and at Ealing Town Hall.
+The band signed with the 4AD label, and a demo was played by John Peel.
+The band performed a number of gigs in the London area in 1981, most notably at the Moonlight Club in West Hampstead and at Ealing Town Hall.
 The band's debut album with the label, Extractions, was released in 1985.
 It reached No. 11 on the UK Indie Chart.

 The band befriended fellow labelmates Cocteau Twins and frequently collaborated with them.
 Cocteau Twins guitarist Robin Guthrie produced several of their recordings and vocalist Elizabeth Fraser sang on "Love Insane" from the album Extractions; in turn, Thomas played saxophone and tabla on Cocteau Twins' 1986 album Victorialand.
-Occasionally, the two bands toured together and played together at the Saddlers Wells Theatre.
+Occasionally, the two bands toured together and played together at the Sadlers Wells Theatre.

 Although the band was mainly instrumental, they occasionally worked with a vocalist from North London, Hollis Chambers.

 At one point they served as a backing band for reggae/dub luminary Lee Scratch Perry for a few live dates.
 A studio album of this collaboration was recorded with Robin Guthrie as producer, but the album was never released and sits unheard in the 4AD vaults.